 - Meanwhile, spray a nonstick skillet with olive oil and cook the turkey sausage until fully cooked, no longer pink and deeply golden in spots.
 Once cooked add it all to the roasting pan with the bread.

 - Spray the skillet (used for the sausage) again with olive oil.
 Since the turkey sausage is leaner than pork sausage, there won't be much (if any) fat in the pan afterwards.
 Sauté the onions and celery with a pinch of kosher salt until the onions are soft and translucent.

 - Once tender, add in the rubbed sage, rosemary and thyme.
 Stir and cook for a mintues.

 - To the pan with the bread and sausage add the diced apples, cranberries and parsley.
 Add the onion mixture to the pan and toss well to combine.

-- Pour the stock and butter over the stuffing.
+- Pour the stock (adding more if desired or needed) and butter over the stuffing.
 Toss one final time before, spreading evenly in the pan and baking uncovered in your 350° oven for 40 minutes.
 Rotating the pan half way through.

 - Transfer the stuffing to a large serving bowl and top with fresh minced parsley and ground black pepper.

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »